asmuth/clip/README.md

 Example Gallery
 ---------------

 Below are more examples to show you what's possible.
-Each examples links to the source code that generated it.
+Each example links to the source code that generated it.
 Even more examples can be found on the [Examples](https://fviz.org/examples) page.